lahin31/practical-database/README.md

 A relational database follows a schema-on-write approach, meaning the schema is explicitly defined before data is inserted.
 Developers must update the schema before storing or interpreting new data.

 Where a document database follows a schema-on-read approach, where the schema is implicit and interpreted only when the data is read or queried.

+## I am using MySQL, and I have seen some people use DATETIME while others use TIMESTAMP.
+What is the difference?

+DateTime:

+- Stores date and time (from '1000-01-01 00:00:00' to '9999-12-31 23:59:59').

+- Use DateTime when you care about a specific time, like 'appointment','schedule_at', 'exam_start', etc.

+- If you use DateTime in this, you will get some native methods like DATE_ADD.

+- The database stores the datetime data so that humans can read and understand it.

+TimeStamp:

+- Stores date and time (from '1970-01-01 00:00:01'UTC to '2038-01-19 03:14:07' UTC).

+- TIMESTAMP is used to track changes in records and update them every time they are changed, or, in other words, 'created_at', 'updated_at', or 'deleted_at'.

+- TIMESTAMP internally converts a current time zone to UTC for storage, and during retrieval, it converts back to the current time zone (DateStamp can't do that).

+- The database stores the time stamp data in integer representation.

+## What will happen to timestamps after 2038, since the limit is 2038-01-19 03:14:07?

+MySQL 8+ addressed the issue with UNIX_TIMESTAMP().
+For that, MySQL should run on a 64-bit system.